JEGS

 Is copper nickel brake line any good?

-What diameter is a copper brake line?
+What diameter is nickel copper brake line?

 Why are copper brake lines illegal?